Research suggests that your cardiovascular health could be influenced by where you live, how many kids you have, and more.

 Delivering a preemie

-Another new study in Circulation also found a link between heart disease and childbirth: Women who’d delivered a premature baby (before 37 weeks gestation) had a 40% greater risk of later developing cardiovascular disease, compared to those who’d had full-term pregnancies.
+Another study in Circulation also found a link between heart disease and childbirth: Women who’d delivered a premature baby (before 37 weeks gestation) had a 40% greater risk of later developing cardiovascular disease, compared to those who’d had full-term pregnancies.
 Those who’d had a very early delivery, before 32 weeks, had double the risk of those who’d gone full-term.

 Premature delivery isn’t a cause of heart disease, say the authors, but it is an important predictive factor.
 In fact, it may be a useful tool to identify young women at high risk for heart problems later in life.

-People who regularly eat a morning meal tend to have lower rates of heart disease, high cholesterol, and high blood pressure, according to a recent scientific statement from the American Heart Association.
+People who regularly eat a morning meal tend to have lower rates of heart disease, high cholesterol, and high blood pressure, according to a scientific statement from the American Heart Association.

 “There is a great deal of evidence to suggest that eating breakfast is important to cardiovascular health,” says Dr. Bauman.
 “When you skip this important meal, your risk of diabetes, elevated cholesterol, weight gain, and obesity all increase.”